 And working left to right just makes it easier to ensure that you've got to everything, including big and small appliance doors like microwaves and ovens, in one smooth sweep.

 Dust your fridge, and make sure you catch crumbs from your toaster or grounds from your coffee maker.
-We're surface cleaning here, but if you do want to set more time aside later to say, clean an oven, you can get your cleaning agents started now so they have time to work their magic.
+We're surface cleaning here, but if you do want to set more time aside later to say, clean an oven or descale a kettle, you can get your cleaning agents started now so they have time to work their magic.

 6. Clean anything else in the space